-All subjects who have successfully completed all visits and did not substantially deviate from the protocol as determined by the trial cohort review committee prior to database hard lock (Per-Protocol Population).
-Justification of excluding subjects with protocol deviations in the Per-Protocol Population set will be documented in a memo to file.
+All subjects who successfully complete all visits and do not substantially deviate from the protocol as determined by the trial cohort review committee prior to database hard lock.

+Justification for the exclusion of subjects with protocol deviations from the per-protocol population set will be documented in a memo to file.